RanaWaleed1991/IT-HelpDesk-Labs/Core_OS_Skills/Printer_Troubleshooting/lab03_Printer_Troubleshooting.md

 ## Lab 03 - Printer Troubleshooting Lab

 ## Objective
-Practice adding a printer via IP, simulating offline and stuck jobs, and using Event Viewer to troubleshoot issues.
+In this Lab, I practiced adding a printer via IP, simulating offline and stuck jobs, and using Event Viewer to troubleshoot issues.

 ---